SAP-docs/contribution-guidelines/docs/contributing.md

 ## Types of Contribution

 As mentioned earlier, there are two ways in which you can contribute to SAP documentation - either by providing feedback, or by contributing content.
-Both ways are available via the *Feedback* link near the top of the page.
+Both ways are available via the *Feedback* menu near the top of the page.

 ### Providing Feedback